Social Evaluation of Concepts (SECO)

 Although Social Choice Theory is a very well-established theory of the integration of heterogeneous views, the interplay between ontologies, knowledge representation, and aggregation of preferences is largely unexplored.
 This project aims to fill this gap by designing a number of applications of the methodology of SCT to ontology evaluation.
 The project will be closely developed in collaboration with the Institute for Logic, Language, and Computation (ILLC) of the University of Amsterdam and with the Laboratory for Applied Ontology, Institute for Cognitive Sciences and Technologies (ISTC) of the Italian National Council of Research (CNR).

 D. Porello, N. Troquard, R. Peñaloza, R. Confalonieri, P. Galliani and O. Kutz.
 Two Approaches to Ontology Aggregation Based on Axiom Weakening.
 27th International Joint Conference on Artificial Intelligence and the 23rd European Conference on Artificial Intelligence (IJCAI-ECAI 2018).
-To appear.